open-ephys/ONI/source/hw-spec/devices/special.rst

 Heartbeat Device
 ------------------
-Local hub 0 must contain a “heartbeat device”.
-This is a simple device that periodically produces :ref:`samples <dev-sample>` containing only the ``Hub Timestamp`` and an empty payload, at a minimum rate of 10 Hz.
-Its ``ENABLE`` register must be fixed and always active.
+Local hub 0 MUST contain a “heartbeat device”.
+This is a simple device that periodically produces :ref:`samples <dev-sample>` containing only the ``Hub Timestamp`` and an empty payload, at a fixed rate of 100 Hz.
+Its ``ENABLE`` register must be read-only and always active.
 This device ensures that API calls accessing the read stream are guaranteed to be unblocked in the case that no other devices in the system are producing data.

+Other, identical heartbeat devices but with configurable ``ENABLE`` and data rate MAY exist as part of any hub.